Tuesday, February 7, 2017

 3. Fred Saigh (1905-1999).
 A lawyer and real estate investor, Saigh (pronounced like "sigh") bought the St. Louis Cardinals in 1947, as they were coming off their greatest period (1942-46).
 But he had to work a tax scheme to afford it.
 In 1953, he plead no contest to tax evasion, and was sentenced to prison.

 He was told he would be banned from baseball for life, even after getting out of prison, if he didn't sell the Cardinals.
 And he nearly sold them to a group from Houston, whose minor-league club was part of the Cards' farm system.
-It would have been the 1st move in baseball since 1902 -- ironically, the arrival of the St. Louis Browns, whose long-term future, very shaky for a generation, would be assured if the Cards left town.
+It would have been the 1st move in baseball since 1902 -- ironically, the survival of the St. Louis Browns, whose long-term future, very shaky for a generation, would be assured if the Cards left town.
 There was also a rumor that the Cards -- or, failing them, the Browns -- would move to Milwaukee.

 The Braves' move to Milwaukee inspired Walter O'Malley to move the Brooklyn Dodgers to Los Angeles, and Horace Stoneham to move the New York Giants to the city where his Triple-A team was, Minneapolis, until O'Malley convinced him to move to San Francisco instead, although Minnesota was moved up as a possible expansion location, as was Houston.